vicapedro/LittleManComputer/README.md

 # LittleManComputer
-little man computer in java
+A LMC implementation in Java